austinleedavis/ucf-cap6671-study-guide/Lecture Notes/Lecture 08.md

 	- Seems like it would've been sufficient to just use $L^2$, $L^3$ sor $L^n$ norm for distance, but okay.
 -  Voting coordination used to resolve conflicts

-#final-project Peter Stone's group from UT-Austin does a good job #evaluating & benchmarking
+#final-project Peter Stone's group from UT-Austin does a good job #evaluating & benchmarking ref: [[macalpine.pdf]]
 - Compares against not only other teams, but also other versions of their algorithm

 # CM Dragons Team